rmsprofesh-source/Rhondalbi-portfolio-sql-ssrs-powerbi/Documentation/SystemOverview.md

-# HR Analytics Dataset — System Overview

-This project is a complete HR Analytics environment built using a controlled, deterministic data-generation process.
-The SQL scripts in this repository create the database structure, load lookup values, generate all HR activity, and prepare the dataset for reporting in SSRS, Power BI, and SQL-based analysis.

----

-## Purpose of the Dataset

-The goal of this environment is to model the everyday questions HR teams answer:

-- Hiring activity and onboarding trends
-- Department movement and job progression
-- Salary changes over time
-- Training activity and skill development
-- Turnover patterns and retention insights
-- Tenure distribution and employee lifecycle metrics

-The dataset is designed for BI demonstrations, dashboard creation, and interview-ready SQL examples.

----

-## Deterministic, Repeatable Data

-The entire dataset is **deterministic**, meaning:

-- Every run produces the exact same results
-- Reviewers, recruiters, or hiring managers can reproduce it on their own machine
-- Scripts are safe to re-run without randomness or drift

-This makes the environment ideal for tutorials, demos, and proof-of-skill exercises.

----

-## Schema Overview

-The HR schema includes all the core elements of a real-world HR system:

-- **Employees**
-- **Departments**
-- **Job titles & job history**
-- **Salary history**
-- **Training records**
-- **Skills and employee-skill assignments**
-- **Performance appraisals**

-Each table is linked using proper keys and constraints to ensure referential integrity and realistic behavior.

----

-## Lookup-Driven Design

-Lookup tables are loaded before any employees are generated.
-These include:

-- Departments
-- Job titles
-- Training types
-- Skill definitions
-- Rating scales
-- Miscellaneous reference values

-Because lookups are created first, all downstream data is clean, consistent, and validated.

----

-## Script Workflow

-### **Script 01 — CreateSchema**
-Creates:

-- All tables
-- Primary/foreign keys
-- Constraints
-- Relationships
-- Schemas

-This establishes the entire HR data model structure.

----

-### **Script 02 — LoadLookups**
-Loads the static lookup values that every other script depends on.

-These remain consistent across all environments and runs.

----

-### **Script 03 — GenerateEmployeesAndHistory**
-Builds the main dataset:

-- Employees
-- Hire dates
-- Job history
-- Salary movement
-- Training activity
-- Skill assignments
-- Appraisal history

-All data follows deterministic patterns to ensure predictable results.

----

-### **Script 04 — AddTerminations**
-Adds controlled termination events for ~15% of employees.

-Rules include:

-- Termination date = 7 days after last job change
-- If no job history exists, base date is HireDate
-- Termination dates never exceed today
-- Logic is deterministic and repeatable

-This script completes the employee lifecycle and unlocks turnover and retention analytics.

----

-## Analytics Stored Procedures

-The system includes four BI-focused stored procedures designed for dashboards and HR reporting:

-### **HR.GetHeadcountTrend**
-Returns month-by-month headcount using hire/termination logic.

-### **HR.GetTurnoverMetrics**
-Calculates monthly turnover:
-headcount at start of month, terminations, turnover rate.

-### **HR.GetRetentionSummary**
-Provides a one-row snapshot of retention vs. terminations.

-### **HR.GetTenureMetricsSummary**
-Returns:
-1. Employee-level tenure details
-2. High-level tenure KPI metrics

-These procedures provide everything needed for SSRS reports, Power BI models, and SQL query demos.

----

-## Result

-When these scripts and procedures are run in order, they produce a complete, production-style HR Analytics environment that demonstrates:

-- Data modeling
-- ETL logic
-- Query development
-- Stored procedure design
-- BI reporting skills
-- Real-world HR metrics and KPIs

-This environment forms the foundation for your BI Developer portfolio.
+HR Analytics Dataset — System Overview

+This project provides a complete HR Analytics environment that can be recreated using the included SQL scripts.
+Running these scripts in order sets up the database structure, loads the lookup values, and generates a consistent set of HR activity including employees, job changes, salaries, training records, skills, and performance reviews.

+The output is deterministic—rebuilding the environment always produces the same dataset, making it straightforward to reset, validate, and work with across different machines.

+Purpose of the Dataset

+The dataset models the core information found in many HR systems, including:

+Employee records

+Departments and job titles

+Job movement and promotions

+Compensation changes

+Training activity

+Skill assignments

+Performance evaluations

+Termination and retention patterns

+It provides a reliable foundation for:

+SQL-based analytics

+SSRS report development

+Power BI modeling

+BI practice and exploration

+Trend and KPI analysis

+Schema Overview

+The database is organized into logical areas that reflect common HR domains.

+Core Entities

+Employees

+Departments

+Job titles

+Activity & Historical Data

+Job change history

+Salary history

+Training completions

+Employee skill assignments

+Performance review entries

+Lookup / Reference Tables

+Departments

+Job title definitions

+Skills

+Training types

+Rating scales

+Lookup values are loaded before generating employee activity to ensure consistent references across the system.

+Script Workflow
+Script 01 — CreateSchema

+Creates the full database structure, including:

+Tables

+Keys

+Relationships

+Constraints

+Indexing

+This establishes the foundation for all other scripts.

+Script 02 — LoadLookups

+Populates all lookup and reference tables with predefined data such as:

+Department names

+Job titles

+Skills

+Rating scales

+Training definitions

+These values support all subsequent HR activity.

+Script 03 — GenerateEmployeesAndHistory

+Generates the complete HR activity layer, including:

+Employee records

+Hire dates

+Job progression

+Salary changes

+Assigned skills

+Training events

+Performance review data

+All values follow deterministic rules, ensuring the same dataset is produced every time the scripts are run.

+Script 04 — AddTerminations

+Assigns termination dates based on clear and consistent business rules:

+Terminations occur after each employee’s most recent job change

+TerminationDate = LastChangeDate + 7 days

+Approximately 15% of employees receive a termination date

+The selection pattern is deterministic

+This script enables analysis related to turnover, tenure, and retention.

+Rebuilding the Database

+To recreate the full HR Analytics environment, run the scripts in the following sequence:

+01_CreateSchema.sql

+02_LoadLookups.sql

+03_GenerateEmployeesAndHistory.sql

+04_AddTerminations.sql

+Running them in order will always produce the same, clean dataset.

+Intended Use

+This dataset is well-suited for:

+HR reporting and analytics

+SSRS paginated report development

+Power BI dashboards and modeling

+KPI and trend analysis

+Exploratory SQL work

+Learning and practicing BI concepts

+The structure reflects real-world HR systems, making it practical for hands-on analytics without relying on sensitive or proprietary organizational data.

+Notes

+All data is generated deterministically.

+The environment can be rebuilt at any time simply by rerunning the scripts in order.

+There are no external dependencies beyond SQL Server.